 One of the features of high altitude that causes health risks in trekkers is Altitude Sickness.
 As mentioned above, Altitude Sickness doesn’t cause severe health damage itself, rather, it worsens previously existing conditions like heart diseases and breathing issues.
 It is recommended that if you’ve had a past with such health conditions, you’d better seek your doctor’s approval before going on a trip like that.
 With few extra precautions, making through this trip could be a possibility.

 This is one of the most significant aspects of preparing for EBC trek, i.e. making sure that you have all the essentials to go for the trek.
 Trek essentials mainly include trekking gear, Everest Base Camp Trek Map, sanitary items, medications, trekking friendly clothes, and so on.
 If you already have them, well, no worries, otherwise, it becomes crucial to buy them.
 Make sure to have an Everest Base Camp trek packing list to make the entire process simple.
+Make this decision very wisely, as wrong choices regarding what to include in your packing list can cause you to go through a lot of troubles.

 Now, while the rest of the items are crucial for you to bring along with you to Nepal, you could skip out on trekking gears.
 A lot of trekking companies these days offer essential trekking gears to the trekkers on rent, and their rental cost is included in the package cost itself.